-->

 The idea for the Nonprofit Center evolved over a period of ten years, sprouting from founder Liana Toscanini’s involvement in many small civic and nonprofit groups.
 In 2016, after meetings with professionals from both the nonprofit and business worlds, a structure for the Nonprofit Center emerged.
 Similar to a Chamber of Commerce, the NPC serves as the clearing house for information for nonprofits and has become a vital resource for the community.

 Supporting nonprofit leaders is our primary activity.
-Every day the NPC fields requests for information and referrals, making life just a little bit easier for those on the front lines of nonprofit work.
+Every day the NPC fields requests for advice, information and referrals, making life just a little bit easier for those on the front lines of nonprofit work.
 Communication vehicles like a listserv, gala calendar, and quarterly newsletter help leaders stay in touch and on top of what’s going on in our vibrant sector.

 In its growing advocacy role, the NPC hosts legislative Town Halls, hosts a column in the Berkshire Business Journal, authors opinion pieces, conducts research, and promotes volunteerism.

 With all the ingenuity and flexibility of an entrepreneurial enterprise, the NPC was able to adapt most of its programs during the pandemic.
-NPC membership continues to grow with 191 nonprofit members and 50 business members.
+NPC membership continues to grow with 199 nonprofit members and 56 business members.

 Strategic planning confirmed the NPC needs to build its own internal capacity to meet increasing demand for services.
+After years of building financial reserves, the Nonprofit Center of the Berkshires is poised to take on additional staff to offer more programs in each region (south, central and north Berkshire County).

 We’re extremely grateful for our loyal members and supporters, and look forward to evolving the organization to best serve the nonprofit sector and community-at-large.